Accounting

 Terms Typically Offered: Fall, Spring, Summer.

-ACCT 202 Principles of Managerial Accounting3 Credits
+ACCT 202 Principles of Managerial Accounting 3 Credits

-A basic course that introduces the use of accounting information in managerial decision making, control, and planning.
+Introduction to the use of accounting information in managerial decision making, control, and planning.

 Prerequisites: ACCT 201.

-ACCT 321 Intermediate Accounting I3 Credits
+ACCT 321 Intermediate Accounting I 3 Credits

 Development of an intermediate understanding of Generally Accepted Accounting Principles and their application to external financial statements.